-Dear Ms. Modern Manners,
+Dear Ms. Etiquette Expert,

 I have been encouraged to improve my professional protocol since I am losing accounts and the respect of my colleagues because of oversharing on social media and being a jerk.
 However, I’ve no motivation to do so.
 It seems overwhelming.
 Where do I start?

 Social Media Boor

 Motivation is the key to achieving our professional and personal goals, succeeding in our careers, and improving ourselves as lifelong works in progress.
 It can come from anywhere…from our personal relationships, to a desire to overcome adverse circumstances and achieve success.
 Whatever its source, motivation can make the difference between reaching our dreams, and watching them pass us by.

 In order to remain a driving force in our lives, motivation must be maintained as a source of inspiration and resilience.
 To keep motivation high, it’s important to remind yourself why you began your professional or personal journey in the first place.
 Are you seeking a promotion that would allow you to exercise your creative abilities?
 Whatever your reason, here are four easy tips for maintaining motivation and achieving your ambitions:

 - Write down your end goal and why you want to achieve it, note the date at the top of the page, and re-read your response often.
 Think of this as a promise every day that you’re making to yourself as a conduit towards fulfilling that commitment.